Irreversible entropy production, from quantum to classical: Applications

-Notwithstanding this boom of interest in lattice systems, it turns out quantum models of dissipative transitions have actually been around for many decades, particularly in the quantum optical community.
-The reason is that they may occur in non-linear optical systems coupled to optical cavities, such as the Dicke model~\cite{Dicke1954} or the Optical Parametric Oscillator~\cite{Drummond1981a}.
+Notwithstanding this bout of interest in lattice systems, it turns out quantum models of dissipative phase transitions have actually been around for many decades, particularly in the quantum optical community.
+The reason is that they often occur in non-linear optical systems coupled to optical cavities, such as the Dicke model~\cite{Dicke1954} or the Optical Parametric Oscillator~\cite{Drummond1981a}.
 These models are dissipative due to the characteristic photon losses of optical cavities.
 The transition, in this case, is driven by an external pump laser, which increases the number of photons in the cavity and thus the rate at which the non-linear processes take place.
 Criticality is marked by a threshold pump intensity, at which the quantum state of the cavity changes abruptly.
 This class of models are called \emph{driven-dissipative}.
-The simplest such model is that of Kerr bistability~\cite{Drummond1980}, defined by a single bosonic model $a$ evolving according to the interaction picture Lindblad equation
+The simplest such model is that of Kerr bistability~\cite{Drummond1980,Casteels2017}, defined by a single bosonic model $a$ evolving according to the Lindblad equation in a rotating frame at the frequency of the pump